This post was originally written in 2015, but upon re-reading it today, it still (just about) holds up, so I finally hit publish.

 Native media elements, native sockets, native audio, native push notifications, native control over network - this all took it's merry time to get the browser.
 So when a company decides that the tried and tested approach to styling at list of articles won't give them the unique UX they want and the 60fps interaction, then of course they're going to bake up their own technology (in Flipboard's case, re-inventing wheels with canvas...the exact same way Bespin did back in it's day).

-Angular, for instance, does not have a developer story for how to develop a site with progressive enhancement as a baseline.
+Angular, for instance, did not have a developer story for how to develop a site with progressive enhancement as a baseline.

 Does this mean it's not possible?
 I don't think so.
 Without the stories though, developers will gravitate towards solved problems (understandably).